PedroMaiaAlves/projeto-de-software/README.md

 - [Leia a análise sobre o artigo "The Big Ball of Mud" 💩](https://github.com/PedroMaiaAlves/projeto-de-software/blob/main/Resenha%20Big%20Ball%20of%20Mud.pdf)
 - [Leia a análise sobre o artigo "Microservices" 🧩](https://github.com/PedroMaiaAlves/projeto-de-software/blob/main/Resenhsa%20Microservi%C3%A7os%20Martin%20Fowler.pdf)
 - [Leia a análise sobre o artigo "No Silver Bullet" ⚪🔫](https://github.com/PedroMaiaAlves/projeto-de-software/blob/main/Resenha%20No%20Silver%20Bullet.pdf)
+- [Leia a análise sobre o artigo "On the Criteria for Modularization" 🔌🔧]